-Dwelling Coverage: Mobile home insurance in Texas provides policyholders with coverage for permanent structures that are attached to the home.
-For instance, if a car crashes into your living room, then your insurance company would pay to replace the damage inflicted to the walls or any other damaged permanent structure.
-Examples of other structures that would be covered include your home's roof and an attached deck.
+Dwelling coverage: Mobile home insurance in Texas provides coverage for permanent structures that are attached to the home.
+For instance, if a car crashes into your living room, then your insurance company will pay to repair the damage inflicted to the walls, roof and an attached deck.

-Additional Living Expense: If your home becomes uninhabitable due to a covered loss, this coverage would compensate you for the costs of living away from home, such as hotel costs.
+Additional living expenses: If your home becomes uninhabitable due to a covered loss, this coverage would compensate you for the costs of living away from home, such as hotel costs.

 Filing a mobile home insurance claim in Texas